Updated April 19, 2023

-The best way to approach this question is to show your weakness in the camouflage of a professional strength.
-Suppose, you always have a helicopter view, have a big picture in mind and don’t get satisfied until things get perfect.
+The best way to approach this question is to show your weakness in the camouflage of professional strength.
+Suppose you always have a helicopter view, have a big picture in mind, and aren’t satisfied until things get perfect.

 Use it as a weakness.
-Say like “I’m a perfectionist and I don’t leave things or projects until they’re done in the most perfect way.”
-The recruiter may ask then you would take a long time to do that?
+Say, “I’m a perfectionist, and I don’t leave things or projects until they’re done perfectly.”
+May the recruiter ask then you would take a long time to do that?
 You may answer – “That you can say another weakness of mine.

-I’m workaholic and my family always complains about late-coming to any family gathering for my workaholic nature.”
+I’m a workaholic, and my family always complains about late coming to any family gathering for my workaholic nature.”

 See, the thing is that the recruiter never expects you to be perfect.
 No one is.
 So, be wise and say things in such a manner that even the weakness sounds like strengths.